chipsnyder/appdeploy/README.md

 To Setup appdeploy clone the repo to your system

     git clone https://github.com/chipsnyder/appdeploy.git

+Navigate into your new app deploy folder

+	cd ./appdeploy

 Then run the Setup rake command.

     rake setup